-Property Management or Do-It-Yourself Landlord
+Property Management or Do-It-Yourself Landlord?

 Do It Yourself or Use a Property Management Company?

 The question for these individuals has always been whether to manage the property themselves or turn the process over to a property management company.
 Both options have advantages and disadvantages that the home owner needs to be aware of in order to make the best decision depending on their unique situation.
+In fact, many landlords choose to self manage to save money and maintain control over their rental properties.

 What Makes a Good Do-It-Yourself Landlord?